Paul London and Brian Kendrick: Name

 The team never had an official team name, but were just referred to as "the tag team of London and Kendrick."
 In 2006 London and Kendrick put the tag team name "The Hooliganz" on their wrestling attires and tried to convince the WWE management to start calling the team by that name, but were unsuccessful in their attempts.
 They would eventually use a slightly modified version of that name, The Hooligans, on the independent circuit.

 Beginnings

 Prior to teaming together on World Wrestling Entertainment (WWE)'s SmackDown! brand, both Paul London and Brian "Spanky" Kendrick along with Daniel Bryan were students at Shawn Michaels' Texas Wrestling Academy, under the tutelage of Rudy Boy Gonzalez.
 From there they both went on to Ring of Honor, where they occasionally competed against each other and as a team.

-World Wrestling Entertainment
+World Wrestling Entertainment (2003-2008)

 Formation (2003–2004)

 In late 2002, Kendrick was hired by WWE, and in July 2003 London joined the company as well.
-Once in WWE together, and both on the SmackDown! brand, London and Kendrick began teaming together.
+Once in WWE together, and both on the SmackDown! brand, London and Kendrick began teaming together in September of that year.
 They became a mainstay on SmackDown!'s sister show Velocity until Kendrick left the company in February 2004.